KevinSONG729/Tongji-GYM-Helper/README.md

 * Enhance the robustness and readability of the algorithm, and the configuration file's choice of venue and time matches the corresponding name of the site.
 * Enhanced the precision of character matching.
 * Support LINUX to run without interface, but must ensure that the platform is Firefox and firefox_driver_bin_location is set to the path of geckodriver (which has been placed in the same level directory).

+---

+#### #2023.10.15 Update:

+* Solved the Unclickable problem caused by button clicks not loading due to time delays.
+* Unified method for positioning web elements.
+* Added window maximization and page drop down to ensure elements are all loaded.
+* Added logging module for easy debugging.
+* Trying to fix selenium.webdriver.Edge cleanup of crawler features under Edge official version, limited by anti-crawler (not yet confirmed that the school website has anti-crawler features).